sshyran/apibuilder-mock-generator/docs/api-reference/generator.md

   - `onlyRequired` *(Boolean)*: This property holds whether the generator should generate mock data for required fields only.
 By default, this option is set to `false`.

-  - `overrideProps` *(Object)*: Use this property to specify the value for the fields in the model to be generated.
+  - `properties` *(Object)*: Use this property to specify the value for the fields in the model to be generated.

 #### Returns